xxc3nsoredxx/sedutil/README.md

 ## Origin

-This version of sedutil is based off the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation incorporating some modifications by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
-This fork adds support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems.
+This version is based on the sedutil fork by [@ChubbyAnt](https://github.com/ChubbyAnt/sedutil) which is itself based on the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation and incorporates changes by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).
+In addition to adding support for the PBA bootloader on AMD Ryzen and AMD Ryzen mobile systems, this fork uses an updated buildroot image.

 ## Notable Differences